tedega/docker/README.md

 # docker
-Basic docker images as base for service builds
+Docker image as base for service deployments